alec-ng/react-brandywine-editor/docs/plugins.md

 - Base Attributes and Variation attributes can share the same name
   - (baseAttr.name1 + variationAttr.name1 is fine, as well as variation1Attr.name1 + variation2Attr.name1)
+- A plugin does not have to define any base attributes
+- Variations also do not have to define any attributes

 ### Styling